Equity Impact Review Tool

 To ensure the equity impacts are systematically and rigorously considered in organizational decision making.
 This tool should become familiar to all decision makers; serving as an organizational check on policy making, financial investments, resource allocations, programmatic functionality, and other activities that significantly influence workplace values, norms, productivity, and culture.

-How and when to use the EIR process:
+How and when to use the EIR Tool:

 It should be embedded within all decision-making processes involving allocation of resources, strategic planning, policy development and enactment, program development, operations, capital projects/programs, etc. Examples of decision points include: